DenizenScript/Denizen-Beginners-Guide/source/guides/advanced/notables.md

 With this script, any time you place a block in my room, a mystical voice will yell at you to knock it off.
 If you place a block anywhere else, nothing happens.

 Limiting events in this way is useful for countless scenarios.
 You can use it to implement protected regions - some areas stop you from placing/breaking blocks with a `determine cancelled`, or stop PvP, or something like that.
-You can have some areas just work a little different - maybe fishing in the special lake brings twice as much loot, using the `player fishes` event.
+You can have some areas just work a little different - maybe fishing in the special lake brings twice as much loot, using a `player fishes in:special_lake` event.
 Maybe players that die in your arena region respawn instantly at the arena entrance rather than the global spawn.
 The only limits are your imagination!

 #### Noting Ellipsoids

-Ellipsoid notes work larger the same as cuboids, just they're rounder.
+Ellipsoid notes work larger the same as cuboids, they're just rounder.
 Also unlike cuboids, ellipsoids values can have decimal points on them.

 I'll cut to the chase here, you can basically do all the same things, just use the word `ellipsoid` instead of `cuboid`.
 And [here's the ellipsoid selector switch, just like the cuboid one](https://forum.denizenscript.com/resources/ellipsoid-selector-tool.3/).
 Use `/etool` to get the wand, left click to start, right click to expand, `/enote` to make a note of it.